michel-slm/minikanren-scala/docs/presentation.rst

 .. class:: incremental

-- if\ :sup:`e` -- each goal can succeed
+- cond\ :sup:`e` -- each goal can succeed
-- if\ :sup:`i` -- each goal can succeed, output is interleaved
+- cond\ :sup:`i` -- each goal can succeed, output is interleaved
-- if\ :sup:`a` -- a single line, cf. soft-cut. only one goal can succeed
+- cond\ :sup:`a` -- a single line, cf. soft-cut. only one goal can succeed
-- if\ :sup:`u` -- uni-. like if\ :sup:`a`, but the successful
+- cond\ :sup:`u` -- uni-. like cond\ :sup:`a`, but the successful
   *question* only succeeds once

 .. class:: incremental

-We'll stick with if\ :sup:`e` first, and discuss the others in a bit
+We'll stick with cond\ :sup:`e` first, and discuss the others in a bit

 List predicate (Scheme)
 -----------------------